Nizami Ganjavi Ganja State History-Ethnography Museum: Overview

 The museum is located in the former mansion of descendants of the last independent khan of Ganja.
 It was founded in 1924 and includes more than 30000 exhibits – the history of Ganja from ancient period till modern times, archaeological finds, and material-cultural monuments, ethnographic, epigraphic, and numismatic collections displayed in 18 halls.

 History

 Ganja State History-Ethnography Museum was established in 1924.
 An active group of professors and students of Ganja Seminary Jafarzada I., Seyidov S., Rafibeyov J., Malikov F. and others played an important role in the foundation process.
 In the early years, the museum had two departments, ethnography and agriculture, with more than 500 exhibits.

 In 1954, Ganja Museum was moved to the address of Azizbeyov 260, when the museum consisted of seven large halls, and three departments: natural science, pre-revolution, and Soviet period.

-In 1961, Goygol and Ganja museums were consolidated.
+In 1961, the Goygol and Ganja museums were consolidated.
 The current building of the museum was put into use as a museum in 1972.